Evans Hills Counselling

 What is counselling & how can it help?

-- Help from a qualified person to explore feelings of unhappiness, lack of fulfilment or confusion and to make sense of them
+Counselling is professional support from a qualified therapist to help you explore feelings of unhappiness, anxiety, stress, or confusion and to make sense of them.
+It offers:

 about me